NaliniRaghav/movies-search/README.md

-# React + Vite

 React Movie Search App

 This is a simple movie search application built using React.
 The app allows users to search for movies by title using the OMDb API and displays relevant details such as title, genre, year, and poster.
 The app demonstrates React's core features such as state management, component communication, API calls, and side effects using useEffect.

  Features

-- Search for movies by title.
+ Search for movies by title.
-- Display movie details including title, genre, year, and poster.
+  Display movie details including title, genre, year, and poster.
-- Simple, responsive design with form input for movie search.
+ Simple, responsive design with form input for movie search.
-- Error handling for API requests and missing movie data.
+  Error handling for API requests and missing movie data.

 Technology Used:

-- React: Front-end library for building user interfaces.
+ React: Front-end library for building user interfaces.
-- OMDb API: External API for fetching movie information.
+  OMDb API: External API for fetching movie information.
-- CSS: Basic styling.
+ CSS: Basic styling.